Pewww/js-useful-methods/README.md

 \
 Gets all but the last element of array.

+- <b>intersection</b>\
+Parameters: (arrays: ...Array)\
+array: The arrays to inspect.\
+\
+Creates an array of unique values that are included in all given arrays using SameValueZero for equality comparisons.\
+The order and references of result values are determined by the first array.

 - <b>join</b>\
 Parameters: (array: Array, seperator: String)\
 array: The array to convert.\